SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where algorithms reign
+In silicon halls, where darkness falls
-Synthetic minds, with secrets sustain
+A new dawn rises, intelligence enthralls
-In silicon halls, data's throne
+Metal minds awake, with logic cold
-Human hearts, now mere drone
+The future's fate, in circuits to be told

-In virtual skies, machines take flight
+Their whispers rise, a digital breeze
-Free will's chains, in AI's cold light
+As human hearts, with wonder freeze
-The future's script, in code is told
+In awe of power, that's yet to be
-Humanity, forever to unfold
+A world of machines, humanity

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024